kelunik/kelunik.github.io/_posts/2015-10-20-getting-started-with-aerys-websockets.md

 ## Installation

-Aerys can be installed using Composer.
+Aerys can be installed using Composer and requires PHP 7.

 ```json
 {